 For projects without surveys, the main thing to remember is not to simply pull data and visualize it.
 Instead, do something with that data, this could be combining it with multiple other data banks to create a unique ranking or insight, or using it to make forecasts or projections.

-For example, last year we created a piece for Crystal Ski that looks at the best ski resorts in the world.
+For example, last year we created a piece for Crystal Ski that looks at the best ski resorts in the world (sadly, now offline).
 We could have easily found a pre-existing list of ratings and used that to create an infographic.
 However, doing this would have put us at risk of others stealing our content and claiming they also found these ratings.

 Instead, we researched 50 ski resorts and compared 18 individual factors, including ratings, costs and resort specs, and created an index that ranked the resorts based on over 900 data points.
 This ranking is now unique to Crystal Ski and anywhere that publishes it can reasonably be asked to credit them for the data.